glassflow/clickhouse-etl-loadtest/README.md

 # GlassFlow Clickhouse ETL LoadTesting

-A load testing tool for [GlassFlow Clickhouse ETL](https://github.com/glassflow/clickhouse-etl), designed to evaluate the performance and reliability of real-time data processing pipelines.
+A load testing tool for [GlassFlow Clickhouse ETL](https://github.com/glassflow/clickhouse-etl), designed to evaluate the performance and reliability of the glassflow clickhouse etl pipeine.

 ## Overview